-The Chesapeake Section of the American Association of Physics Teachers (CSAAPT, covering Delaware, Maryland, Virginia, and the District of Columbia) will host its Fall 2023 Meeting semi-virtually on Saturday, October 21, 2023.
+The Chesapeake Section of the American Association of Physics Teachers (CSAAPT, covering Delaware, Maryland, Virginia, and the District of Columbia) will host its Spring 2024 Meeting semi-virtually on Saturday, March 16, 2024 at Delaware State University.

 To join/pay your dues (if you are a member already), please use the following link:

 The Chesapeake Section of AAPT condemns racism and prejudice in all forms and strives to promote diversity and equity in the classroom and society at large.
 We stand in solidarity with peaceful protesters across the country and the world working to draw attention to violence against Black people and build coalitions for change.
 We are proud to be a local section of the national American Association of Physics Teachers; an association that in recent years has increasingly spotlighted and supported work and resources related to diversity and equity.
 Read the national AAPT Statement on Racism and Violence Against Black People.